postmanlabs/labs-docs/v6/postman/api_documentation/adding_and_verifying_custom_domains.md

 warning: false
 ---

 Postman users with public documentation can publish documentation on their own custom domain.
+However, this feature is available only for Postman Pro and Enterprise users only.

 ### Add a custom domain